 At each step of the process above, the data is stored in one of our secure data centers.
 Each data center is protected physically through monitoring and, at least, two factor authentication.
 At the end of the life of a server, we first wipe the data we then physically destroy the drive using a specialized metal shredder.
 This leaves no recoverable data.

 Unique also uses outside vendors to help assess areas for improvement.
 We subscribe to a “trust, but verify” philosophy.
 Unique trusts that we have well versed and trained teams, but verify through third parties that we are in fact on the correct track and are maintaining the strictest levels of data security.

 We can continually learn about our strengths and weaknesses around data security and apply what we learn.
-This is critical because of the ever increasing sophistication in the strategies used by the “bad actors” to breach our systems.
+This is critical because of the ever-increasing sophistication in the strategies used by the “bad actors” to breach our systems.
 Unique has always been at the forefront of data security and will continue to protect the security of your patron data as a top, ongoing priority.
-We are library patrons ourselves, and hope that others secure our data as well.
+We are library patrons ourselves and hope that others are protecting patron personally identifiable information as well.